nauskis/Kisko/README.md

 # Kisko

-Practicing to configure Cisco networking devices for School courses and projects.
+Practicing to configure Cisco networking devices for school courses and projects.